22 July - 30 August 2020

 Curator | Patricia Butler (guest curator), assisted by Janet McLean (National Gallery of Ireland)

-Scroll down to explore a selection of watercolours, drawings and illustrations from the exhibition.
+This exhibition closed on 30 August 2020.
+But, you can scroll down to explore a selection of watercolours, drawings and illustrations from the exhibition.

 The aim of the botanical portraitist is to convey information in as highly scientific and accurate a way as possible.
 The plant, together with aspects of the individual parts, is drawn in minute detail.
 The artist’s aim is to determine how the specimen is constructed in order to gain an understanding of its form, character, tone and colour.